 Aidil joined Catalyst in 2016 after working with various nonprofit organizations.
 She has represented and advocated on behalf of immigrants, including unaccompanied immigrant children, protected civil rights, advocated for equitable policies, and worked to increase minority and underrepresented groups' civic and economic participation.
 Aidil also teaches sociology at Miami-Dade College and is involved with a variety of local and national community groups and organizations to advance social justice, serving on several boards.

-Kristine joined Catalyst Miami in 2013.
+Kristine joined Catalyst Miami in 2013, directing several of the organization's capacity-building programs.
+Since that time, Kristine served in a senior-leadership role, overseeing the organizations programs and services.
+Kristine currently serves as Catalyst's COO and is a member of the organization's Executive Team.
 Prior to joining Catalyst, she worked for several nationwide nonprofit organizations in operations and development.
 Kristine graduated with a bachelor's degree in Government from Smith College and a master's degree in Learning and Organizational Change from Northwestern University.
-In her free time, she enjoys sailing, drawing and watching “The Golden Girls”.
+Kristine serves on the board of the Community Reinvestment Alliance of South Florida (CRASF).